Druco/OBSOLETE-plasma-nm-wireguard/README.md

 This is just a mirrored/updated version of project https://phabricator.kde.org/D15093

 ## Guide

+### Releases
+I am distributing an rpm RHEL based version awaiting the project to be upstreamed and released (Just check the releases page)

 ### Compilation
 - To compile you need to get [plasma-nm](https://github.com/KDE/plasma-nm) and clone this project under the 'vpn' directory in that tree,